Moeezulhaq/Testing/README.md

 ### S3 bucket

-we are creating a `s3-bucket`,with the name `spanio-gaurdduty-information` the s3 bucket consists of a file name `spanio-guardduty-threat-list` this file will consist of known malicious IP addresses currently this list consists of the ip address `10.0.0.0/8` as we need to give aleast one ip address.This bucket is encrypted using default aws/s3 AWS KMS master key
+we are creating a `s3-bucket`,with the name `spanio-gaurdduty-information` this s3 bucket consists of a file named `spanio-guardduty-threat-list` this file will consist of known malicious IP addresses currently this list consists of the ip address `10.0.0.0/8` as we need to give aleast one ip address.This bucket is encrypted using default aws/s3 AWS KMS master key

 ### Guardduty

 we are creating guardduty with the name `spanio-guardduty`.